Skip to main content Scroll Top

 Quick summary:

-The US Environmental Protection Agency (EPA) and the Army Corps of Engineers jointly published on November 20th, 2025, a proposed rule that could substantially limit the scope (some estimates say by 60%) of the Clean Water Act (CWA).
-Established when the Federal Water Pollution Control Act was rewritten in 1972, the CWA is one of the most influential modern environmental laws in the United States, serving as the primary law by which the US governs water pollution.
+On November 20th, 2025, the Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (USACE) jointly published a proposed rule that could substantially limit the scope of the Clean Water Act (CWA).
+Established in 1972 (as a rewriting of the 1948 Federal Water Pollution Control Act), the CWA is one of the most influential modern environmental laws in the country, serving as the primary law by which the United States governs water pollution.

-Seeking precedent under the 2023 Supreme Court rulings in Sackett v.
-EPA, the new proposed rule would remove protections not by direct amendment but by narrowing the definition of the phrase “Waters of the United States” as it occurs in the CWA—a tactic of litigious regulatory restriction that favors development over conservation and has been slowly eroding the CWA for years.
-Similarly, the rule also seeks to narrow the definitions of phrases “tributary” and “relatively permanent,” in a maneuver meant explicitly to loosen up restrictions on development impacting small streams and ephemeral wetlands such as the North Carolina Pocosin, an ecosystem vital for coastal flood regulation.
+Alleging precedent under the 2023 Supreme Court ruling in Sackett v.
+EPA, the new proposed rule would remove protections by narrowing the definition of the phrase “waters of the United States” as it occurs in the CWA.
+The scope of “waters of the United States” has been redefined several times since enactment of the CWA, both in Supreme Court rulings and agency regulations; narrowing its definition limits what is protected by the CWA and thus favors development over conservation.
+EPA and USACE’s new proposed rule also seeks to narrow the definitions of phrases “tributary” and “relatively permanent,” in a maneuver meant to loosen up restrictions on development impacting small streams and ephemeral wetlands.

-The Chattooga’s headwaters are in Cashiers, NC—an area that was at one time mostly wetlands.
-As the town of Cashiers grew, most of these rare and biodiverse wetland areas were filled in to accommodate development, a practice that unfortunately still occurs today.
-What little wetlands we have left must be protected—not only for their environmental and recreational benefits, but for the regulation and filtration of our drinking water.
-The CWA is bedrock legislation meant to protect these public goods—but this new proposed rule seeks to severely compromise that protection.
+The Chattooga’s headwaters are in Cashiers, NC—an area that contains significant wetlands land cover.
+As the town of Cashiers has grown, many rare and biodiverse wetland areas have been filled in to accommodate development, a practice that is unfortunately ongoing.
+What little wetlands we have left must be protected for their ecosystem benefits, including the filtration of our drinking water and even the regulation of downstream flows against flooding.
+The CWA is bedrock legislation meant to protect these public resources—but this new proposed rule seeks to severely compromise that protection.

-Images: A wetland in Cashiers destroyed to make way for a parking lot behind the “Wormy Chestnut Shoppes” expansion on Hwy.
-64.
+Images: A wetland in Cashiers, NC, destroyed to make way for a parking lot behind the “Wormy Chestnut Shoppes” expansion on Hwy.
+64. Photos by Nicole Hayler, 2023

 Status: